facebook

 Loving “The Donald”

-I am so disappointed that there are so many Christians who identify with the hate of Donald Trump rather than denouncing it.
+I am so disappointed that there are many Christians who identify with the hate of Donald Trump rather than denouncing it.

 I chatted yesterday with a young woman who grew up in a very conservative church I attended.
 It was a great church with loving members.
 The pastor was a good deal more conservative than I am theologically and especially politically but he was always okay with me disagreeing with him.
 Yet, his political rhetoric on Facebook has become increasingly strong and there was a thread yesterday where he and others expressed support for Donald Trump.
 This young woman commented on his thread.
 From her perspective, she couldn’t “think of someone more despicable and opposite of what the gospel represents.”
 Later in the thread, she confessed, “I’m just confused and honestly hurt by what I’ve discovered from this post and the people who support it.”
 I think that is a completely reasonable response.
 It can be jarring to learn that people we respect hold beliefs we find repugnant.
 For this young woman, it was unimaginable to hear these people supporting Donald Trump.